kulothunganug/kvhot/README.md

 # kvhot

-Hotrestarts kivy application whenever project files changes.
+Automatically restarts the Kivy application whenever files within the project directory change.

 No need to type `python main.py` each time, making a small change in the code 😄.